How Long Does It Take To Become a Marriage and Family Therapist?

 As you can see from the typical timeline listed above, it can take a long time to become a marriage and family therapist.
 So, why do it?
 Many find this to be a rewarding career path, especially solution-oriented individuals.

 While it can be stressful to enter into the middle of family strife, it can also be fulfilling to know that you helped people through a difficult time.
 Unlike some forms of intensive therapy, marriage and family therapy is normally short-term, with most cases averaging only 12 sessions.
-This is because effective family counseling focuses on finding specific, reasonable solutions that can remedy the pervasive problem, and usually concludes once it’s been solved.
+This is because effective family therapy focuses on finding specific, reasonable solutions that can remedy the pervasive problem, and usually concludes once it’s been solved.

 This may make it an appealing career to people who are also solution-oriented and interested in finding workable solutions to the everyday problems people face.